mohitagrawal939/dart-game-scorer/README.md

 # Flutter Dart Game Scorer application with upto 15 Players

-Flutter Dart Game Scorer applicatipon
+Flutter Dart Game Scorer application

-Appliction created on windows 10 64 bit And android studio is used for creating app with flutter and dart plugin.
+Application created on windows 10 64 bit & android studio is used for creating app with flutter and dart plugin.

 The app is based on local storage i.e. using shared preferences.